Brian-T-Horner/CS5010-Assignment4/README.md

 character are supported.

-**The provided script can be run by typing "run script.txt" into the command line once the program is ran.**
+**The provided script can be run by typing "run script.txt" into the command line once the program is ran.
+The saved files should save to the top level directory**

 Similarly, any text file with commands can be run with the "run" command, followed by the relative or absolute path to the file.